LogLatt: A computational library for the calculus and flows on logarithmic lattices: Calculus on logarithmic lattices

-However, product~\eqref{EQ:convolution} is nontrivial only for certain spacings $\lambda$.
-In fact, logarithmic lattices are not closed under addition as $\mathbf{p} + \mathbf{q} \notin \mathbb{\Lambda}^d$ for general $\mathbf{p},\mathbf{q} \in \mathbb{\Lambda}^d$, so the existence and classification of triads $\mathbf{k} = \mathbf{p} + \mathbf{q}$ is subordinated to the choice of $\lambda$.
-Triads on $d$-dimensional logarithmic lattices are combinations of one-dimensional triads, component by component; because of scale invariance of the lattice, it suffices to classify the triads at the unity $1 = p + q$, with $p,q \in \mathbb{\Lambda}$.
+However, the product~\eqref{EQ:convolution} is nontrivial only for certain spacings $\lambda$.
+In fact, logarithmic lattices are not closed under addition as $\mathbf{p} + \mathbf{q} \notin \mathbb{\Lambda}^d$ for general $\mathbf{p},\mathbf{q} \in \mathbb{\Lambda}^d$, so the existence and the calculation of triads $\mathbf{k} = \mathbf{p} + \mathbf{q}$ are subordinated to the choice of $\lambda$.
+For the classification of such lattices, it suffices to classify the triads at the unity $1 = p + q$, with $p,q$ in the one-dimensional lattice $\mathbb{\Lambda}$.
+Indeed, this follows from two facts: \textit{(i)} the lattice is scale invariant, so general triads are rescaled from those at the unity; \textit{(ii)} triads on $d$-dimensional logarithmic lattices are combinations of one-dimensional triads, component by component.
 The following are three lattices and their triads: \begin{enumerate}[label=\textit{(L.\arabic*)}] \item \textit{(dyadic)} $\lambda = 2$, and all triads at the unity are given in Tab.~\ref{TAB:DN}; \item \textit{(golden mean)} $\lambda = \varphi$, where $\varphi = (1+\sqrt{5})/2 \approx 1.618$ is the golden mean, and all triads at the unity are given in Tab.~\ref{TAB:general} for $a = 1$ and $b=2$; \item \textit{(plastic number)} $\lambda = \sigma$, where $\sigma = (\sqrt[3]{9+\sqrt{69}}+\sqrt[3]{9-\sqrt{69}})/\sqrt[3]{18} \approx 1.325$ is the plastic number, and all triads at the unity are given in Tab.~\ref{TAB:extended}. \end{enumerate} These and other lattices with triads may be obtained also from \begin{enumerate}[label=\textit{(L.4)}] \item \textit{(integers $0\leq a < b$)} $\lambda$ satisfies $1 = \lambda^b - \lambda^a$, where $0 \leq a < b$ are some integers, and triads at the unity are given in Tab.~\ref{TAB:general}. \end{enumerate} See Fig.~\ref{FIG:2D_lattice} for the two-dimensional lattices \ref{L:dyadic}--\ref{L:plastic} and their triads.
 From\ref{L:dyadic} to \ref{L:plastic}, both the density of nodes and the number of triads per each node increase, thus providing finer resolution.
-In effect, we have shown that these are all possible lattices important for applications -- consult~\cite{campolina2020fluid} for the precise statement and its proof.
+In effect, it was shown that these are all possible lattices important for applications -- consult~\cite{campolina2021fluid} for the precise statement and its proof.